Jack-Q/blog/source/_posts/2017-07-12-service-in-ros.md

 <!-- more -->

 ## `.srv` file ##
 `.srv` file declares an exposed service of a package.
-Service files are declared within `srv` folder, and following the same composing rule as the message file, with an extra seperator for seperation of request and respoonse.
+Service files are declared within `srv` folder, and following the same composing rule as the message file, with an extra seperator for separation of request and response.

 For example
 ```